 Was caught in the horrible traffic jam at the highway on my way back to KL after the long weekend yesterday.
 What was supposed to be a three and a half hour drive lasted almost nine hours.
 That was continuous driving except for a single pit stop for fuel.

 It was fortunate that I decided to make a detour off the highway to filled up the tank when I realised how bad the jam was going to be.
 The first RnR area of the highway where I had wanted to stop for fuel were packed.
-Later on I saw quite a number of cars stopping on the emergency lane, probably because they ran out of fuel. - BigCat
+Later on I saw quite a number of cars stopping on the emergency lane, probably because they ran out of fuel. -BigCat

+How do we sort this out?
 Building new highways or widening the existing ones would be 'mega projects' that would be yelled at on the streets and shot down by our holier than thou politicians.
+For some mega projects = waste of rakyats money.
+Introducing a tested high-tech surveillance and enforcement mechanism like the AESon our roads is made to appear like a sin.

-Some very intelligent politicians cry that AES is about squeezing hard earned money out from the rakyat, so its a bad idea. (doesn't matter that you only face the music if you break the law)
+Some very intelligent politicians cry that AES is about squeezing hard earned money out from the rakyat, so its a bad idea. (doesn't matter that you only face the music if you break the law) So, what else do we do apart from getting PLUS and gang to practice their CSR where and when it really matters?

 Could abolishing taxes on cars, as suggested by another bunch of intelligent politicians, solve this traffic problem of ours?